Pandu Patria Sjahrir: Career

 On Monday, 30 June 2020, Pandu was officially appointed by the Indonesian Stock Exchange as Commissioner of the IDX through the Annual General Meeting of Shareholders (AGM) for the 2019 financial year.
-Pandu is serving his term of office from 2020 to 2023.
-He is the chairman of APBI (Indonesia Coal Mining Association).
+Pandu serve his term of office from 2020 to 2023.
+Pandu is the Founding Partner of AC Ventures, a Venture Capital firm focusing on Indonesian startups.
+He was also the chairman of APBI (Indonesia Coal Mining Association) from 2015-2024.